Paz Vizsla: Appearances

-Paz Vizsla's survival is confirmed in the episode "Chapter Five: Return of the Mandalorian" of the spin-off series The Book of Boba Fett, where he and the Armorer have relocated to a new enclave beneath the massive space station city of Glavis.
-Djarin reunites with them at the new convent and presents the Darksaber, an ancient Mandalorian lightsaber that gives its wielder the right to claim rule over Mandalore, that he won in combat against Moff Gideon.
+Paz Vizsla's survival is confirmed in the episode "Chapter 5: Return of the Mandalorian" of the spin-off series The Book of Boba Fett, where he and the Armorer have relocated to a new enclave beneath the massive space station city of Glavis.
+Djarin reunites with them at the new covert and presents the Darksaber, an ancient Mandalorian lightsaber that gives its wielder the right to claim rule over Mandalore, that he won in combat against Moff Gideon.
 Vizsla declares the Darksaber his birthright as it had been crafted by his ancestor, the Mandalorian Jedi Tarre Vizsla, and challenges Djarin to a duel.
 Although Paz loses, he denounces Djarin as an apostate upon learning that he previously broke the Mandalorian Creed by removing his helmet.
 Vizsla orders him to leave, which the Armorer upholds, but allows Djarin take the Darksaber with him.

-Vizsla returns in the third season The Mandalorian episode "Chapter Seventeen: The Apostate", attending a foundling's initiation as a Mandalorian on Nevarro.
+Vizsla returns in the third season The Mandalorian episode "Chapter 17: The Apostate", attending the initiation of his son Ragnar as a Mandalorian on a new covert planet where their enclave has moved.
+In "Chapter 19: The Convert", he witnesses the induction of Bo-Katan Kryze into his enclave and Din Djarin's redemption for breaking the Creed.
+In "Chapter 20: The Foundling", Paz is overseeing the training of young initiates when Ragnar is kidnapped by a pterodactyl-like creature.
+Paz and Djarin pursue the beast on their jetpacks only to run out of fuel.
+Bo-Katan is able to track the creature and rouses a rescue party, which Paz joins and consents the role of squad leader to her.
+Paz gets captured by the creature at her nest but is rescued by Kryze while Djarin rescues Ragnar.
+In "Chapter 23: The Spies", both the Nite Owls and the Children of the Watch tribes unite in order to reclaim Mandalore, requiring them to travel to the Great Forge alongside survivors from the planet's purge.
+However, the war party is ambushed by Moff Gideon's forces and subsequently trapped.
+In order to allow the others to escape, Paz remains to hold off their ambushers, where he is ultimately killed by Praetorian Guards.